Storing your wines with The Wine Society

-Members paying by direct debit are charged £8.28 per dozen per year (£9.48 if paying by other means): 'probably the best value wine storage in the UK' (Jancis Robinson MW, jancisrobinson.com).
+The annual rental charge is £9.24 per case per year: 'probably the best value wine storage in the UK' (Jancis Robinson MW, jancisrobinson.com).
 The cost includes eventual delivery and insurance at replacement value.

 Up-to-date advice on when to drink your wines

 The Society's expert buyers conduct an assessment of wines kept in storage each year.
 Members can view the recommended drinking windows of their wines online and are also notified of them in an annual statement sent by post or e-mail.

 Wines removed in whole cases (or in the units in which they were placed in Reserves) will be delivered free of charge within the UK.
 Wines may be delivered to your home or alternative UK address, or collected from the Cellar Showroom in Stevenage.

 Full insurance cover